Laurie2905-JOHN/mase/Lab Files/Lab2MD.md

 2. get_attr: These nodes are used to fetch parameters from your model, such as weights from layers.
 They locate the parameters within the model’s structure.
 Fetches a parameter from the module hierarchy; 'name' labels the result, 'target' identifies the parameter's location in the hierarchy, 'args' and 'kwargs' are unused.

 3. call_function: These nodes represent the application of standalone functions (like torch.add) on data.
-They keep track of the function being used and the arguments it takes.Applies a function to values; 'name' labels the result, 'target' is the function, 'args' and 'kwargs' are the function's arguments, following Python's convention
+They keep track of the function being used and the arguments it takes.
+Applies a function to values; 'name' labels the result, 'target' is the function, 'args' and 'kwargs' are the function's arguments, following Python's convention

-4. call_module: These are used when a specific module (a layer in your neural network) is called. 'name' labels the result, 'target' is the module's location in the hierarchy, 'args' and 'kwargs' are arguments excluding 'self'.
+4. call_module: These are used when a specific module (a layer in the neural network) is called. 'name' labels the result, 'target' is the module's location in the hierarchy, 'args' and 'kwargs' are arguments excluding 'self'.

 5. call_method: Similar to Call_Function, but these nodes are for methods that belong to an object (like tensor.view()).
 They record the method being called, including the object it is called on (self) and other arguments. 'name' for labeling, 'target' is the method's name, 'args' and 'kwargs' include all method arguments including 'self'.